 The paper is divided into the following sections:

-b) Outline and preliminary list of references: Worth 10% of overall grade.
+b) Abstract, outline, and list of references: Worth 10% of overall grade.

 c) First draft of paper: Worth 20% of overall grade.